Ruaso/ICS-PP-reference/README.md

 And, some works done by the former students can be found in this Repo, just for your reference. :smiley:

 #### Keeping in mind:
 - There are only two weeks for the project.
-So, don't be too ambitious! :smiling_imp:
+So, don't be over-ambitious! :smiling_imp:
 - You actually have to follow the 90-90 rule!:joy: So, finish the simple tasks first, and leave the hardest for the last.

 #### Other materials: